burnedpopcorn/PizzaTower-April2021-WebPort/README.md

 ## To Compile and Run it for Yourself

+> [!IMPORTANT]
-- IMPORTANT: Use Gamemaker Studio Version 2023.4.0.113, because anything lower will simply not compile and anything newer fucks up when compiling
+> Use Gamemaker Studio Version 2023.4.0.113, because anything lower will simply not compile and anything newer fucks up when compiling
 - Use GX.GAMES and VM options to compile it, and to obtain the compiled files from GameMaker Studio for free, just go to C:/Users/(your username)/AppData/Local/GameMakerStudio2-LTS/GMS2TEMP while locally running the game
 - In which you will find a folder called PizzaTower_GM2_(some numbers)_VM after you compiled the project
 - The files you use to run the project on a server are within the /runner subdirectory